A spellbinding political thriller from the multi-award-winning author of What We Talk About When We Talk About Anne Frank, Nathan Englander

-Prisoner Z, held at a black site in the Negev desert for a dozen years has only his guard for company.
+Prisoner Z, held at a black site in the Negev desert for a dozen years, has only his guard for company.
 How does a nice American Jewish boy from Long Island wind up an Israeli spy working for Mossad, and later, a traitor to his adopted country?
-What does it mean to be loyal, what does it mean to be a traitor, when the ideals you cherish are betrayed by the country you love?
+What does it mean to be loyal?
+And what does it mean to be a traitor when the ideals you cherish are betrayed by the country you love?

 It takes an exceptional combination of moral humility and moral assurance to integrate fine-grained comedy and large-scale tragedy as daringly as Nathan Englander does